lines-org/lines-resources/documentation/portal/index.md

   - Delete it (on Portal and API).
   - Add other editors to it (on Portal).

-  > **Note:** the editor can use its own API key to authenticate requests in the API directed to the feed it is an editor of.
+  > The editor can use its own API key to authenticate requests in the API directed to the feed it is an editor of.

 ## Browse and view available feeds